ebenpack/personal-site/content/JavaScript/too-much-recursion.markdown

 Anyway, here's some code:

     #!javascript
+    // The number of stack traces that will be logged in the console.
+    // We call console.log() when we reach the base case in our
+    // mergesort function, which will be the maximum recursive depth.
+    // We're only going to call this the first few times, as
+    // it can really bog things down otherwise. var stacktraces = 0;

     // The array we will be sorting. var big_array = [];

-    // Build our array with numbers goins in descending order.
+    // Build our array with numbers going in descending order.
     // The array size, max, can be larger, but things slow down
     // and start to get wonky at about 2^25. var max = Math.pow(2, 20);